PolarisStarnor/SMTIVA-Save-Editor/README.md

 # SMTIVA-Save-Editor

-A save editor for Shin Megami Tensei IV: Apocalypse, uses addresses from the preexisting one by Waynelimt (https://github.com/waynelimt/SMT_IV_Save_Editor), along with a more up-to-date list of skills from a cheat table by The Black X (https://fearlessrevolution.com/viewtopic.php?t=16219).
+A save editor for Shin Megami Tensei IV: Apocalypse.
+Uses addresses stored in a cheat table by The Black X (https://fearlessrevolution.com/viewtopic.php?t=16219).

 It's just a scuffed terminal based editor really.
-I wanted demon replacement so I could copy those youtube videos you'd see with the Messiahs fighting whatever boss fight.
-So that's the only reason you'd use this over Waynelimt's.
+I wanted demon replacement function so I could copy those youtube videos you'd see with the Messiahs fighting whatever boss fight, and this is the result.

 Installation: None as long as Python 3.0 is installed (https://www.python.org/downloads/).

+Using the Save Editor itself should be intuitive enough.
+Though you should have the source code open for Demons and Skills because those functions accept the Hex Code as input.